jackson951/React-Developer-Utils/docs/interview-questions.md

 **Limitations:**
 - Only class components (no hook equivalent yet)
-- Don't catch errors in event handlers
+- Don't catch errors in event handlers (use try/catch there instead)
 - Don't catch errors in async code
+- Don't catch errors thrown in the boundary component itself

 ---